Ch0wseth/AzureWorkshops/VNETCreation.md

 ## Connect to the Virtual Machines
 1. In the portal, search for and select Virtual machines.
 2. On the Virtual machines page, select vm-1.
 3. In the Overview of vm-1, select Connect.
 4. In the Connect to virtual machine page, select the Bastion tab.
 5. Select Use Bastion.
 6. Enter the username and password you created when you created the VM, and then select Connect.

 ## Communicate between VMs
-1. At the bash prompt for vm-1, enter ping -c 4 vm-2.
+1. At the bash prompt for

-2.Close the Bastion connection to VM1.
+2. Close the Bastion connection to VM1.
 3. Repeat the steps in Connect to a virtual machine to connect to VM2.
 4. At the bash prompt for vm-2, enter ping -c 4 vm-1.